THE THINKING EQUESTRIAN

 and Respect

-Equine rescue specialist Mike Cross demonstrates a wild mustang's trust
+Equine rescue specialist Mike Cross demonstrates how he earns a wild mustang's trust

 Here is the ultimate test of equine trust and respect: Taming a wild mustang in 100 days.
 Here are three secrets we learned from the professionals.